liftr-framework/cli/README.md

 Lastly, open a pull request on Github.

-Before you run `npm start`, make sure you didn't install the `liftr` package globally.
-If you did, run `npm uninstall -g liftr` and run `npm start`, otherwise you will get an npm error.
+Before you run `npm start`, make sure you haven't installed the `liftr` package globally.
+If you did, run `npm uninstall -g @liftr/cli` and run `npm start`, otherwise you will get an npm error.

 The following npm scripts are available